Issali58/meal-prep-cloudproject/README.md

 - **Amazon Cognito**: Free tier includes 50,000 monthly active users.
 Pricing is per monthly active user when users grow past 50,000 monthly users.
 - **Amazon API Gateway**:
-  o First 1 million API calls per month are included in the free tier. o $3.50 per million API calls thereafter o Data transfer costs apply for outbound traffic.
+  - First 1 million API calls per month are included in the free tier.
+  - $3.50 per million API calls thereafter
+  - Data transfer costs apply for outbound traffic.
 - **AWS Lambda**:
-  o Free tier includes 1 million requests per month and 400,000 GB seconds of compute time. o $0.20 per 1 million requests beyond the first million requests
+  - Free tier includes 1 million requests per month and 400,000 GB seconds of compute time.
+  - $0.20 per 1 million requests beyond the first million requests
 - **Amazon DynamoDB**:
-  o Free tier includes 25 GB of storage and 25 WCUs/RCUs o On-demand pricing or provisioned capacity (5 RCU/WCU in this template)
+  - Free tier includes 25 GB of storage and 25 WCUs/RCUs
+  - On-demand pricing or provisioned capacity (5 RCU/WCU in this template)
 - **Amazon SES**:
-  o $0.10 per 1000 emails sent.
+  - $0.10 per 1000 emails sent.
 In sandbox mode you are limited to 200 emails sent per 24 hours.
 - **CloudWatch logs**:
-  o 5 GB of logs ingested, and 5 GB of logs stored of free per month. o $0.5 per GB for ingestion and $0.03 per GB beyond free tier limit. o The logs retention is set to 7 days in this architecture to reduce storage costs.
+  - 5 GB of logs ingested, and 5 GB of logs stored of free per month.
+  - $0.5 per GB for ingestion and $0.03 per GB beyond free tier limit.
+  - The logs retention is set to 7 days in this architecture to reduce storage costs.

 ## Contact